BNSC1/android-notes/README.md

 App Standby: restricts the background activity of apps that have not been used for a certain amount of time.
 When an app is in standby mode, it is not allowed to run background processes, receive push notifications, or use the network.

+`ComponentActivity.onTrimMemory()`: Called when the operating system has determined that it is a good time for a process to trim unneeded memory from its process.
+This will happen for example when it goes in the background and there is not enough memory to keep as many background processes running as desired.

 ## Lifecycle

 Activity: